AnselmeChans/Deploy-web-app-cloudfront/README.md

 ./create.sh udacity-network network.yml network-parameters.json

 Then create servers and bastion host as below:
-.create.sh udacity-instances servers.yml server-parameters.json
+./create.sh udacity-instances servers.yml server-parameters.json

-if you want to update somethings make sure to use the update script
+if you want to update somethings make sure to use the update script:
+./update.sh udacityProject2 jump-box.yml jumpBox-parameters.json